Arithmetic expressions <expr>

 Determine greater value | MAX [x,y] | P1 = MAX [P2, P3] |

-These functions are used to encrypt and decrypt strings.
+This function is used to encrypt strings.
 The related key is user-definable.
 Strings may contain important data that require protection by encryption.

 Encrypted data can then be saved to file with #MSG SAVE, for example, or supplied to the PLC by V.E. variables.

-The product of ENCRYPT or DECRYPT is assigned to a string type variable.
+The product of ENCRYPT is assigned to a string-type variable.
 In this case, note the following:

-- With ENCRYPT, the string variable must at least be double the length of the string to be encrypted.
+- The string variable must at least be double the length of the encrypted string.

 Programing Example